vpattanaik/Matlab_Crash_Course_2021/README.md

-hold on % Retain current plot when adding new plots plot(1:data_count, T_first.Temperature) legend('Pressure','Temperature') % Adds legend to figure title('Variation of Water Temperature with Depth') % Adds title to figure hold off % Stops retaining current plot
+hold on % Retain current plot when adding new plots plot(1:data_count, T_first.Temperature) legend('Pressure','Temperature') % Adds legend to figure legend('Location','southeast') % Moves lend to specific location with respect to axes title('Variation of Water Temperature with Depth') % Adds title to figure set(gca, 'Ydir', 'reverse') % Reverse the orientation of Y-Axis hold off % Stops retaining current plot
 ```